 Our curriculum for the bachelors, masters, and doctorate has been streamlined in order to enhance student choice and expand the number of courses available for specialization.

 Recent NewsRead More

-Criminal Justice senior, Clifton Ikemdenachi Ndubuisi, was awarded the Boren Scholarship which is a $10,000 scholarship by the Department of Defense for students to study Arabic in Jordan. … more »
+Undergraduate student Clifton Ndubuisi (pictured above with U.S. Representative David Scott) was awarded the Boren Scholarship by the US Department of Defense to study Arabic… more »

 Upcoming Events See Full Calendar »